cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 {% badge /img/posts/2024/2024-01-12/target.png 140 https://www.oxfordlearnersdictionaries.com/definition/american_english/sniper %}

-It's harder to sell (an believe) on a magical pill that cures everything than in one that targets a very particular disease.
+It's harder to sell (and believe) on a magical pill that cures everything than in one that targets a very particular disease.

 As I've seen, computer scientists are hired based on an assessment of their capacity to bring something new to the table.
 The most important is proving that one can make an **immediate impact** on a certain project.